grwoodw/python102/_episodes/05-getting_data.md

 ## SQL Databases
 ---
-Most databases use some form of SQL (Structured Query Language) and many of them do not have convenient API's like FRED or IEX.
+Most databases use some form of SQL (Structured Query Language) and many of them do not have convenient API's like FRED or STOOQ.
 For these databases we must mix Python with SQL.
 In this section we will use SQLite, which is a self contained SQL database engine and will be enough for us to get our feet wet with SQL database interaction.

 The basic element of most python SQL interaction is the `connection` object.
 There are three primary functions associated with a `connection` object:
 - cursor()